Venezuela forex changes help but may not cure economy

 Insufficient supply of dollars would leave importers and businesses struggling to obtain hard currency.
 That could further pressure the black market rate, which helped drive inflation to 57 percent in February.

 In the run-up to Sicad 2, the bolivar strengthened on the black market to reach 59 per dollar on Monday from nearly 90 in recent weeks.
-On Tuesday it slipped back to 70 bolivars per dollar, according to the widely-watched website DolarToday.com.
+On Tuesday the rate slipped back to nearly 73, according to the widely watched website DolarToday.com.

 The Sicad 2 rate is the average of transactions in a trading day, reported by the central bank after the close of operations.
 That adds a third official exchange rate to the 11-year-old currency mechanism created by late socialist leader Hugo Chavez.